thatnativekid-max/Space-Marine-2-Discord-App/README.md

 - Easily Customizable
 - Supported by all background worker websites
 - Perfect starting point for the adept coder!
-- Works as a a standalone app
+- Works as a standalone app

 ## Setup